php-fig/fig-standards/proposed/http-message.md

  * - Message body
  *
  * During construction, implementations MUST attempt to set the Host header from
- * a provided URI if no Host header is provided as well.
+ * a provided URI if no Host header is provided.
  *
  * Requests are considered immutable; all methods that might change state MUST
  * be implemented such that they retain the internal state of the current